-But, lately, something’s changed.
-My dry patches have become flaky.
+But… something’s changed.
+Lately, my dry patches have become flaky.
 And my skin is more sensitive.
 When I apply retinol or salicylic acid now, my skin feels tingly and warm.
-That hadn’t happened to me before.
+That had never happened to me before.

 What the heck went wrong?

 There are several things that can make even the best skincare routines and products fail.
-Here are the main reasons your skincare routine isn’t working anymore, here’s what you can blame:
+Here are the main reasons your skincare routine isn’t working anymore:

 1. Your Skin Has Changed

 Just because you have oily skin now, doesn’t mean you’ll be cursed with it for the rest of your life.
 Skin is a living organism, and, like the rest of your body, changes as you get older.

 When this happens, you have to tweak your skincare routine accordingly.
 Keep using products for oily skin when yours has become dry and thirsty just isn’t just gonna work.

 2. The Climate Has Changed

 All of a sudden, my beloved Total Olay Effects Day Cream SPF 15 isn’t enough to keep my dry cheeks moisturized anymore.
-Now they need something more heavy-duty, like Benefit Total Moisture, Face Cream.
+Now they need something more heavy-duty, like a facial oil.
 Using two creams is a drag, but that’s just what my skin needs at the moment. *sighs*

 Contrary to popular opinion, not everything you put on your skin is absorbed deeply into it.
 But the best skincare ingredients do need to penetrate the skin to work their magic.

 Dead cells, grime, makeup residue, and all the other impurities that accumulate on your skin during the day can get in the way, creating a barrier that prevents ingredients from penetrating even the most superficial layers of the skin.

 4. You’re Mixing Incompatible Ingredients Together